 File anyway

-You may be tempted to not file because you can’t pay.
-This could turn out to be a huge and costly mistake, and you may face separate and larger penalties if you don’t file.
+You may be tempted not to file because you can't pay.
+This could turn out to be a huge and costly mistake, and you may face separate and larger penalties if you don't file.

 You could be penalized for needing to file later, or the IRS may think you're trying to evade your taxes.
 You'll probably find filing and figuring out your options easier and less expensive.